-Chiang Mai: One of the most populer destination for digital nomads
+Chiang Mai: One of the most popular destination for digital nomads

-I’d been staying in New Zealand on working holiday for one year till last August.
+I’d been staying in New Zealand on working holiday for one year until last August.

 ※Don’t ask me ‘You only got that shirts?’. it’s just an accident…

-When I was thinking where to head next, I recalled one place that caught my attention – Chiang Mai, Thailand: The city to be called one of the most populer destination for long-term stay among freelancers and remote workers a.k.a digital nomads, who freed from locations of work and travel around the world while making a living on their laptop.
+When I was thinking where to head next, I recalled one place that caught my attention – Chiang Mai, Thailand: The one of the most popular destination of long-term stay for freelancers and remote workers a.k.a digital nomads, who freed from locations of work and travel around the world while making a living on their laptop.

-And after making more research, it turns out that my worry might be just a waste.
-Chiang Mai has an amazing environment for both living and working!
+And after doing some research, it turns out that my worry might be just a waste.
+Chiang Mai has an amazing environment for living and working!

-Especially these articles helped for me to grasp current working conditions for nomads in Chiang Mai.
+Especially these articles helped me to grasp current working conditions for nomads in Chiang Mai.